mk556/mk556.github.io/_drafts/running-spark-on-dataproc-and-loading-to-bigquery-using-apache-airflow.md

 {% endraw %}
 ```

 Dataproc cluster create operator is yet another way of creating cluster and makes the same ReST call behind the scenes as a gcloud dataproc cluster create command or GCP Console.
 Stop cluster takes existing cluster's name and deletes the cluster.
 Airflow uses Jinja templating and parses `{{ ds }}` as execution date in YYYYMMDD format wherever used, so we can create cluster names based on when it was created and what data it is processing to have a better management and insight.

-local ssds -
+> Please note that all the parameters available in gcloud command / Console might not be available in Airflow Dataproc operators like adding local-ssds to your cluster during creation.
+In that case you are better off generating your gcloud dataproc cluster create command and wrapping it with BashOperator in Airflow.